samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 ## Usage
 - Install and train your object detection model using instruction from [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#)
-- Add in the follwoing function into the visualisation_utils.py in the utils folder of the TF API:
+- Add in the following function into the visualisation_utils.py in the utils folder of the TF API:
 ```
 def return_coordinates(
     image,